debops/debops/docs/installation.rst

   and networks.
 DebOps provides an Ansible plugin (included in Ansible 1.9+) which uses this library to manipulate IP addresses.

-  You can install ``netaddr`` either using your favourite package manager, or through ``pip``.
+  You can install ``netaddr`` either using your favorite package manager, or through ``pip``.

 Python ``ldap`` library